-Students who are new to Accessibility Services (formerly Disability Services) at Wheaton are welcomed by Abigail Cohen, Assistant Dean for Accessibility and Assistive Technology, who is available to meet with students on an appointment basis after acceptance and before enrollment as well as anytime during a student’s enrollment at Wheaton.
+Students who are new to Accessibility Services (formerly Disability Services) at Wheaton are welcomed by Autumn Grant, Associate Director for Accessibility Services, who is available to meet with students on an appointment basis after acceptance and before enrollment as well as anytime during a student’s enrollment at Wheaton.

 Prospective applicants interested in learning more about Wheaton’s Accessibility Services are invited to review our website.
-Students and their families may schedule an appointment with Dean Cohen when they are on campus to interview with the Office of Admission or during Visiting Days for a general overview of Accessibility Services.
+Students and their families may schedule an appointment with Ms. Grant when they are on campus to interview with the Office of Admission or during Visiting Days for a general overview of Accessibility Services.
 Please call the Filene Center front desk for scheduling needs: (508) 286-8215.

 Specific accommodations for enrolled students are determined on a case by case basis each semester after a student has registered with Accessibility Services and registered for courses.

 Registering with Accessibility Services